 The WHO defines Mental health as the following:

 “Mental health is a state of well-being in which an individual realizes his or her own abilities, can cope with the normal stresses of life, can work productively, and is able to make a contribution to his or her community.”

 According to the WHO, there has been increasing acknowledgement of the important role mental health plays in achieving global development goals as well, which is also evident in the fact that mental health has been included as a topic under the Sustainable Development Goals.

-This may have also been triggered by the fact that the mental health condition we all know well, Depression, is one of the leading causes of disability, and additionally, Suicide is the second leading cause of death among 15-29-year-olds.
+This may have also been triggered by the fact that the mental health condition we all know well, Depression, is one of the leading causes of disability, and additionally, taking ones life is the second leading cause of loss of life among 15-29-year-olds.

 This statistic, sad as it is, is very true, which is probably why mental health is finally getting the attention it deserves and people are starting to talk about it enough.

 Another finding by the WHO is that people with severe mental health conditions also tend to die prematurely and they have found this may be as much as two decades early because they may often succumb to preventable physical conditions.

 The WHO has also often reiterated the fact that people with mental health conditions, still experience severe human rights violations, discrimination, and stigma.

 Possibly the saddest part, however, is that most mental health conditions can be effectively treated at relatively low cost, yet those that actually need care might not be able to get it or simply may not realize that they need it.

 The WHO also says that there is a need for more investment on all fronts: for mental health awareness to increase understanding and reduce stigma; for efforts to increase access to quality mental health care and effective treatments; and for research to identify new treatments and improve existing treatments for all mental disorders.